jozefg/drafts/modules.md

 ```

 One interesting feature of signatures is the ability to leave certain
 types abstract.
-For example, when implementing a hashmap the actual
+For example, when implementing a map the actual
 implementation of the core data type doesn't belong in the signature.

 ``` sml